gummesson/begrider/README.md

 # Begrider
-*Begrider* is a simple, fluid twelve column and ten units grid system with a 1140px fixed width.
-It works great in *Chrome*, *Firefox* and *Internet Explorer 9*.
-It works in *Opera* too if you don’t mind that some of the columns are a tiny bit off.
+*Begrider* is a simple, fluid twelve column and fourteen units grid system with a 1140px fixed width *(which can be changed without problems)*.
 The goal behind it was creating something that I could actually use and to make it as simple as possible.
-I think I did pretty good.

-Begrider comes in two different versions: The first one (begrider-new) uses attribute selectors to apply properties and values on all of the column and unit classes and to remove the gutter from the last column in the row.
-The second one (begrider-old) groups the column and unit classes together to apply their shared properties and values while seperating them for their unique width and margin properties.
-The demo uses the new version.

 ## Usage

-### The New Version
+### Columns

     <div class="container">